Thumb signal: Social media

+Hitchhiking

 Hitchhikers in the West traditionally use a thumb gesture to solicit rides from oncoming vehicles.
 However, in this presentation, the arm is generally outstretched with the palm and closed fingers facing the motorist.
 The gesture is usually performed with the hand nearest the motorist and points down the road, indicating the hopeful destination.
-A hitchhiker may wave the hand, emphasizing the directional meaning.
+A hitchhiker may wave their hand, emphasizing the directional meaning.
 This is similar to the "thumb towards the door" gesture, for "get out of here!"